trenchdigital/TOS-IMSC-Samples/README.md

 ![Repo Header Image](header.jpg)

-A colletcion of localised IMSC1 Timed Text files of the Blender Foundation's Open Movie Project Mango.
+A collection of localised IMSC1 Timed Text files of the Blender Foundation's Open Movie Project Mango.
 Though it is known more commonly as '*Tears of Steel*' https://mango.blender.org/

 They are available in both **Text** and **Image** profiles for the following languages;